cristinalynn/pokemon-viewer/README.md

 # Pokemon Viewer

 Welcome to Pokemon world!
 This is a sigle page application, using create-react-app.
 Users can view Pokemon and even add their own.
-You can find their name, type, HP and even a picture of your favorite Pokemon!
+You can see their name, type, HP(hit points) and even a picture of your favorite Pokemon!
+When adding your own Pokemon, you can add their name, the type they are, their hit points and even an image!!

 # Setup